Miklós Luttár

-In 1888 Luttar adapted the bilingual Cathecism Máli katekizmus za katholicsanszke soule containing 32 pages in the standardized Prekmurje dialect of Slovene and 32 pages in Hungarian.
+In 1888 Luttár adapted the bilingual catechism Máli katekizmus za katholicsanszke soule, containing 32 pages in the standardized Prekmurje dialect of Slovene and 32 pages in Hungarian.
 It was printed in Murska Sobota.
-Luttar's catechism experienced a complete failure among the Slovene people and priests.
-Luttar's catechism is full of grammatical mistakes, besides being an Anti-Slovene Magyarization school book.
+Luttár's catechism experienced a complete failure among the Slovene people and priests.
+Luttár's catechism is full of grammatical mistakes, besides being a Magyarization school book.